 - Fill in your design using the items you have chosen.
 It is best to start from the inner part of the design and work your way out.
 To fill in the design, pick up some powder, rice, etc, with your thumb and index finger.
 Then rub your two fingers together to carefully sprinkle the powder on the floor.

 Have a wonderful time creating your own Rangoli designs.
-Be sure to check out PurpleTrail for all your online, invitations and ecards!
-Don’t forget to check out PurpleTrail’s selection of Diwali card designs featuring Rangoli!
+Be sure to check out PurpleTrail for all your online invitations and ecards!
+Don’t forget to check out PurpleTrail’s selection of Diwali cards and invitations featuring Rangoli!